5 Dangerous Myths About Relationship Patterns You Must Debunk Now

 The Pop-Psychology Version

 This final myth sits at the opposite end of the spectrum from the previous one — rather than over-investing in changing others, it assumes that you yourself are locked into your patterns.
 "I'm just an anxiously attached person."
 "I've always been avoidant — that's just who I am."
 "My relationship patterns come from childhood and there's nothing I can do about them."
-This belief produces therapeutic paralysis.
+This belief produces paralysis and resignation.

 What the Science Actually Shows

-This is precisely why evidence-based modalities such as Somatic Experiencing, EMDR, Internal Family Systems (IFS), and Polyvagal-informed relational therapy produce measurable neurobiological change — not merely cognitive insight.
-The patterns you carry are not your identity.
-They are your nervous system's best historical adaptation to the relational environments it encountered.
-With the right somatic and neurobiologically-informed tools, those adaptations can evolve.
+This is why many people benefit from approaches that include body awareness, trauma processing, parts work, and relational repair, not only cognitive insight.
+The patterns you carry are not your identity; they are learned adaptations to relational environments.
+With appropriate tools and support, those adaptations can evolve.
 You can explore specific approaches in our companion article on somatic tools for improving relationship patterns.

 This also underscores the value of precise self-assessment grounded in our self-knowledge assessment methodology: before you can change a pattern, you must see it clearly — with careful psychological analysis, not pop-psychology shorthand.